ncolesummers/Pong/README.md

 ## Building the Project

-To build the Pong project for your target platform, follow these steps:
+To build the game for your target platform, follow these steps:

 1. Open the project in Unity: Launch Unity and click "Open" in the Unity Hub.
-Navigate to the local path where you cloned the repository and select the Pong project folder.
+Navigate to the local path where you cloned the repository and select it.
 2. Build the project: In Unity, go to "File" > "Build Settings."
 Select your target platform (e.g., Windows) and click "Build."
 Choose a location to save the build files and wait for the build process to complete.
 3. Run the game: Once the build is complete, navigate to the build folder and run the executable file.
 Enjoy playing Pong!